MaximeRombach/focal_plane_calc/README.md

 # Focal Plane Calculations

 The current repo aims to be a design tool for multiplex modular telescopes.
+It was inspired by the late work of Joe Silber from LBNL in [raft-design!](https://github.com/joesilber/raft-design).
 It produces 2 main information:

 1. Coverage: fraction of the vignetting area covered by the summed up workspaces of all the robots